-M&B is committed to ethical and social responsible conduct in the workplace.
+M&B is committed to ethical and socially responsible conduct in the workplace.
 M&B seeks to comply with all employment legislation (including conducting appropriate right to work checks prior to employment and to ensure all employees are fully entitled to work in the UK).

 6. M&B training & information

-To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our businesses, we will provide information and training as appropriate, to relevant employees.
+To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our businesses, we provide information and training as appropriate, to relevant employees.

 - Records to confirm all employees have the right to work in the UK;

 - Records to confirm that key relevant employees have received appropriate training;

 - Actions taken to strengthen supply chain due diligence, auditing and verification; and